-Through this policy the Council will send a positive message that the health of our tamariki and rangatahi and the environment should be protected from the effects of smoking and vaping.
+Through this policy the Council will send a positive message that the health of our tamariki (children) and rangatahi (young people) and the environment should be protected from the effects of smoking and vaping.
 It will also help empower non-smokers to speak up when people smoke in smokefree areas.